b3rendsh/cxland/msx/bin/readme.md

 1. Select the Philips NMS8255 machine (MSX 2 with international keyboard layout).
 2. Insert openMSX Team Memory Mapper (512KB) extension in cart Slot A.
 3. Insert SOLiD BEER IDE extension in cart Slot B.
-4. For Disk Drive A select the msx_fd_720KB.dsk image.
-5. For Hard Disk A select the msx_combo.dsk image.
+4. For Hard Disk A select the msx_combo.dsk image.
-6. Boot the machine.
+5. Boot the machine.

-Notes:
-1: If you use the latest BEER ROM (github msxdos2s) then you can boot from the hard disk and step 4 is not required.
+Note:
-2: You can boot more CP/M work-alike systems then are displayed in the boot menu e.g. CP/M 3.
+You can boot more CP/M work-alike systems then are displayed in the boot menu e.g. CP/M 3.
 See RomWBW user manual.

 ## Custom configuration